 To apply and register for the MIA School of Race Engineering, please follow these two steps:

-- Complete your profile form and return to the team on email at email@example.com
+- Complete your application profile form and return to email@example.com

 - Pay your deposit or fees in full via the online payment system.